lee2sman/nosebook/_posts/2018-03-31-chess-variants-and-inspiration.md

 categories: games
 ---

 The month of April is [Chess Jam](https://itch.io/jam/chess-jam), an indie game jam organized by game maker [Sophie Houlden](https://sophieh.itch.io/).
 The rules for the jam are simple, to make a game or work inspired by the game of Chess.
 Chess is believed to have been invented in the 6th century in India and spread worldwide over several centuries.
-The present standard chess piece configuration and rules for moving are believed to have been developed in 15th century Spain, standardizied in the 1800s.
+The present standard chess piece configuration and rules for moving are believed to have been developed in 15th century Spain, standardized in the 1800s.

 I am a huge fan of chess and have read a number of strategy books but I realized I didn't want to dedicate so much time to perfecting my game.
 My joy lay in the beauty of the gameplay.
 I took a step back and started getting more absorbed by chess variants and games inspired by chess.
-This coincided with a course at UCLA on board game design.
-I built a chess variant called Chezz++, influenced by the game [Bosworth](https://www.funagain.com/control/product/~product_id=011765/~affil=EYEG) a 4-player chess variant by Funagain games, as well as [Knightmare Chess](http://www.sjgames.com/knightmare/), a deckbuilding game that uses a pack of cards to alter pieces or the rules of a game almost like a combination of Chess and Magic The Gathering.
+While a MFA candidate at UCLA, I took a class in game design and built a chess variant called Chezz++, influenced by the game [Bosworth](https://www.funagain.com/control/product/~product_id=011765/~affil=EYEG) a 4-player chess variant by Funagain games, as well as [Knightmare Chess](http://www.sjgames.com/knightmare/), a deckbuilding game that uses a pack of cards to alter pieces or the rules of a game almost like a combination of Chess and Magic The Gathering.

 ![Chezz++]({{'/images/chessy/chezz.jpg' | absolute_url}})

-In this time I researched chess variants old and new.
-Also at UCLA I co-curated the Game Arts Festival at The Hammer Museum in 2015, a festival that included performances, board games, videogames and machinema.
+At UCLA I also co-curated the Game Arts Festival at The Hammer Museum in 2015, a festival that included performances, board games, videogames and machinema.
 One of the projects we featured was Nova Jiang's [Orthogonal Diagonal](http://www.novajiang.com/projects/orthogonaldiagonal/), which presents 8 different chess variants from around the world with special 3d printed pieces and lasercut boards that indicate how to use the pieces through their design.
 In addition to the long history of Chess as an analog board game there is an exciting history of computer chess.
-The initial idea of a chess-playing automaton can be traced to the 1770s with the Mechanical Turk, a hoax that actually concealed a tiny chess grandmaster inside its cabinet.
-In my 2016 work [Literal Mechanical Turk](http://leetusman.com/projects/literal_mechanical_turk.html) I created a modern version of the hoax.
-I posted tasks to Amazon's [Mechanical Turk](https://www.mturk.com/), submitting chess moves in Algebraic Notation, as if I was testing a computer chess program, though I asked Turkers to film themselves making response moves (note: I paid significantly higher than most tasks posted to Mechanical Turk).
+The initial idea of a chess-playing automaton can be traced to the 1770s with the Mechanical Turk, a hoax that actually concealed a tiny chess grandmaster inside its cabinet secretly moving the pieces with levers.
+In my 2016 work [Literal Mechanical Turk](http://leetusman.com/projects/literal_mechanical_turk.html) I created a contemporary version of the hoax.
+I posted tasks to Amazon's [Mechanical Turk](https://www.mturk.com/), submitting chess moves in Algebraic Notation as if I was testing a computer chess program, though I asked Turkers to film themselves making response moves (note: I paid significantly higher than most tasks posted to Mechanical Turk).
 Together, we played a complete game of chess, with my own role as player concealed.
 I won the game.

 ![Mechanical Turk]({{'/images/chessy/turk.jpg' | absolute_url}})